Published on Jun 21, 2016 and last reviewed on May 12, 2022 - 4 min read

 Some of the common side effects of chemical peeling include:

 These side effects are commonly reported and are temporary.
-But there are also some serious or severe side effects reported following chemical peels, which include:
+But there are also some severe side effects reported following chemical peels, which include:

 Conclusion:

-Patients having active herpes, unrealistic expectation, open cuts, a tendency for keloid formation, and patients undertaking Isotretinoin therapy are not suitable for chemical peeling.
-So it is wise to analyze if chemical peeling will suit you before going for the procedure.
+Patients having active herpes, unrealistic expectations, open cuts, a tendency for keloid formation, and patients undertaking Isotretinoin therapy are not suitable for chemical peeling.
+So, it is wise to analyze if chemical peeling will suit us before going through the procedure.

 Chemical peeling is applying a chemical agent to the skin to cause a controlled chemical burn.
 It should be deep enough to cause exfoliation of skin layers and superficial enough to allow regeneration with subsequent resurfacing and remodeling of collagen and elastic fibers.
 It works like a snake shedding its skin.
 So several layers of damaged skin cells are shed, and a new fresh layer of skin is formed with a more even texture and color.